KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         system_manager_.create_system_rt<collision_logic>(player, player_died_);
     }

-Add some more state variables for player death, game over, and reset query:
+Then some more state variables for player death, game over, and reset query:

 .. code-block:: cpp